reapp/reapp/README.md

 as a UI kit.
 From that kit, two apps were built.
 While this isn't a lot, it was enough to see repetition between the two that could be extracted.

-From those two apps, over a peried of months, we extracted a set of packages, ensuring to keep each of them completely independent.
+From those two apps, over a period of months, we extracted a set of packages, ensuring to keep each of them completely independent.
 It was an experiment in seeing if a framework was necessary.